hmcts/nfdiv-discovery-documentation/as-is.md

 ## Infrastructure and pipelines

-The divorce service has uses the standard CFT Reform approach to infrastructure.
+The divorce service uses the standard CFT Reform approach to infrastructure.
 The [shared-infrastructure](https://github.com/hmcts/div-shared-infrastructure) deploys a shared vault and appinsights instance.
 There is also an [action group mailing list](https://github.com/hmcts/div-shared-infrastructure/blob/master/action-groups.tf).

 There is a [helm product chart](https://github.com/hmcts/chart-div) but it is not used by any of the divorce services.